open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 Examples:

-Ensure all content in a document is wrapped in a dedicated element
+Ensure all text content in a document is wrapped in a dedicated element

 - `ConvertTextToElementsXML(body)`

-Use a custom naem for any new elements
+Use a custom name for any new elements

-- `ConvertTextToElementsXML(body, "custom")`
+- `ConvertTextToElementsXML(body, elementName = "custom")`

 Convert only part of the document

-- `ConvertTextToElementsXML(body, "value", "/some/part/)`
+- `ConvertTextToElementsXML(body, "/some/part/", "value")`

 ### Day